Coke and Pepsi sponsor groups trying to wean U.S. off soda

 “The health organizations themselves have a duty to stop accepting this money,” Aaron said, because it creates a conflict of interest.

-Recipients of the beverage giants’ corporate philanthropy included trusted medical groups and government agencies, including the American Academy of Pediatrics, the American Medical Association, the National Institutes of Health and the Centers for Disease Control and Prevention, the study found.
+Recipients of the beverage giants’ corporate philanthropy included trusted medical groups and government agencies, including the American Academy of Pediatrics, the National Institutes of Health and the Centers for Disease Control and Prevention, the study found.

 “These are really powerful medical groups,” Aaron said.
 “The fact that they’re accepting money from soda companies may influence doctors and policy.”

-Note: (An earlier version of this story incorrectly reported that the American Medical Association received funding from the Coca-Cola Company.)